codello/go-asn1/README.md

 	}, strings.NewReader(s.data), nil
 }

-// BerMatch is used to implement ASN.1 OPTIONAL elements.
+// BerMatch is used to implement ASN.1 OPTIONAL types.
 It is called before
-// BerDecode to find out, if an element with the specified tag could be decoded
+// BerDecode to find out, if a data value encoding is compatible with s.
+If
-// by s.
-If BerMatch is not implemented, a value matches any tag. func (s *MyString) BerMatch(tag asn1.Tag) bool {
+// BerMatch is not implemented, any tag is a match. func (s *MyString) BerMatch(tag asn1.Tag) bool {
 	return tag == asn1.Tag{Class: asn1.ClassApplication, Number: 15}
 }

 // BerDecode decodes a data stream from r into s.
-The ber.ElementReader type
+The ber.Reader type
 // provides various methods to simplify reading primitive or constructed
 // types.
 For constructed types a common strategy is to wrap it in a
 // ber.Decoder to do recursive decoding.
-func (s *MyString) BerDecode(_ asn1.Tag, r ber.ElementReader) error {
+func (s *MyString) BerDecode(_ asn1.Tag, r ber.Reader) error {
 	// you
 	buf := strings.Builder{}
 	_, err := io.Copy(&buf, r)